VictorTeixeiraS/projects/projects/build-pokedex-cli/3-repl/readme.md

 # REPL

 [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) stands for "read-eval-print loop".
 It's a common type of program that allows for interactivity.
-You type in a command, the program evaluates it and prints the result.
+You type in a command, and the program evaluates it and prints the result.
 You can then type in another command, and so on.

 Your command line is a REPL!
 Our Pokedex will also be a REPL.

 ## Assignment

-Remove your "hello world message".
+Remove your "hello world" message.

 In this step, your program should start up an interactive REPL when you run it.
 It should print a prompt, wait for you to type in a command, and then print the result of that command.
 The prompt should look like this: